collabmark/collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 ## 3. When you may use the Community marks without asking us

-### 3.1.
-Use of trademarks on Community projects
-You may use and remix the Community marks on the Community projects as you please.

 ### 3.2.
 Community-focused events
 You may use the trademarks for events that promote our mission and are intended to be predominantly attended by Community community members.
 These are events like `[insert relevant events attended predominantly by community members]`.